durrcommasteven/durrcommasteven.github.io/_posts/2018-10-01-dumb-battleship-algo.md

 The weaknesses of this algorithm stem from the same quality that provides so much strength -- its use of fast heuristics over some protracted application of logic.

 Humans aren't natural logicians.
 Instead, we use sets of heuristics to analyze the different patterns we come across.
-This is exactly what neural networks do as well (remember, our brains are neural networks).
+This is exactly what neural networks do as well (remember, our brains are (spiking) neural networks).
 Neural networks are effective because they're able to find good internal representations of the various patterns observed in the data, and (in supervised learning) learn to correlate these with the training labels.

 My NN could have learned to give zero probability to the unexplored squares surrounded by misses.
 The fact that it doesn't do this is likely a result of the Born approximation we applied, resulting in a lack of this pattern in the training data.